 Tired of babysitting your compost pile?
-Cold composting is a low maintenance alternative that allows you to ignore your compost and still get the same results.
-Read below for some advantages, drawbacks and how to get started.
+Cold composting is a low-maintenance alternative that allows you to ignore your compost and get the same results.
+Read on for how to get started.

 Compost is perhaps the best soil amendment out there: the dense nutrients, fluffy texture and moisture retention can bring out the best in your garden.
 While doable at home, typical compost piles require regular mixing and watering to stimulate decomposition and keep microorganisms happy.